Differentiable hybrid force fields support scalable autonomous electrolyte discovery: Introduction

 Concretely, the hybrid architecture (here exemplified by PhyNEO-Electrolyte) decomposes the total energy into nonbonded and bonded contributions

 where $E_{\mathrm{nb}}^{\mathrm{lr}}$ captures long-range electrostatics, polarization, and dispersion via Ewald summation; $E_{\mathrm{nb}}^{\mathrm{sr}}$ models short-range interactions through Slater-type functions; $E_{\mathrm{nb}}^{\mathrm{NN\text{-}corr}}$ is a pairwise neural-network correction for short-range residuals; and $E_{\mathrm{bond}}^{\mathrm{sGNN}}$ handles intramolecular bonding via a subgraph GNN~\cite{Wang2021_JPCL_sGNN} (see Figure~\ref{fig:trilemma}c).
 In ByteFF-Pol, an analogous decomposition replaces the Slater functions with a modified Buckingham potential and adds an explicit charge-transfer term, with all non-bonded parameters predicted by a graph neural network trained against ALMO-EDA labels~\cite{Khaliullin2007_JPCA_ALMOEDA, Zheng2025_ByteFFPol}.
 This physical skeleton encodes the correct long-range asymptotics and short-range repulsive wall.
 Interactions therefore exhibit the physically expected electrostatic and dispersion decay at long range, while the repulsive wall prevents atoms from collapsing into unphysical close-contact configurations at short distances.
-The neural components then capture residual anisotropy and charge penetration, such as lone-pair interactions, that are difficult to represent analytically.
+The neural components then capture residual anisotropy and charge penetration, such as lone-pair interactions, which are difficult to represent analytically.
+Thus, hybrid FFs should be viewed not simply as reparameterized empirical FFs, but as a distinct model class that combines physically constrained interaction terms with neural residual corrections.

-Crucially, the hybrid architecture is constructed from differentiable functional forms \cite{jax2018github}, enabling gradient-based optimization of the FF parameters~$\theta$ with respect to experimental data.
+More importantly, the hybrid architecture is constructed from differentiable functional forms \cite{jax2018github}, enabling gradient-based optimization of the FF parameters~$\theta$ with respect to experimental data.
 This opens the door to \textit{top-down calibration}: the FF drives an MD simulation, predicted observables are compared against experimental measurements, and the discrepancy is used to update~$\theta$ by minimizing a loss of the form

 where $\langle O_k(U_\theta)\rangle$ is the ensemble average of observable~$O_k$ computed from the potential~$U_\theta$, and $\tilde{O}_k$ is the corresponding experimental measurement.
 While many MLIPs are also formally differentiable, their high-dimensional parameter spaces can make gradient-based calibration more challenging in practice.
 In contrast, the relatively low-dimensional and physically structured parameterization of hybrid FFs makes such optimization more tractable~\cite{Han2025_NatCommun_IR}.